-This is an especially tough conundrum for retirees looking to relocate, as well as younger people.
-Or, heck, for anyone who might not have quite the financial wherewithal to come up with a down payment – to say nothing of closing costs, insurance, property taxes, maintenance … the list goes on and on.
+It's an especially tough conundrum for retirees wishing to relocate, young professionals looking to put down roots, or would-be remote workers.
+Heck, it's an issue for anyone who doesn't have quite the financial wherewithal to come up with a down payment – to say nothing of closing costs, insurance payments, property taxes, maintenance expenditures … the list of outlays goes on and on.

-Amid that backdrop, we thought it would be a good time to look for large, cosmopolitan urban areas that also happen to sport the cheapest rents.
-And so we turned to data from the Council for Community and Economic Research (C2ER) Cost of Living Index.
+Given this economic reality, it seemed a good time to search for large, cosmopolitan urban areas that also happen to sport the cheapest apartment rents.
+To do so, we turned to data from the Council for Community and Economic Research (C2ER) Cost of Living Index.

-C2ER surveys prices for scores of goods and services in nearly 280 census-designated areas, both large and small.
-For the purposes of our survey looking for the cheapest apartment rents, we limited ourselves to cities with metro populations of at least 1 million, per the U.S. Census Bureau's list of core-based statistical areas.
+C2ER surveys prices for hundreds of goods and services in 265 census-designated areas, both large and small.
+For the purposes of our survey, we limited ourselves to cities with metro populations of at least 1 million, per the U.S. Census Bureau's list of core-based statistical areas.

 With that methodology in place, we were able to find the biggest U.S. cities with the cheapest apartment rents.
 Note that the rents listed below are for the cities at the center of the metro areas we surveyed.
-These rents offered the steepest discounts to the national average rent for apartments of all types ($1,170 per month), according to C2ER data.
-Cities are listed by highest to lowest rent.
+These rents offered the steepest discounts to the national average for apartments of all types ($1,369 per month), according to C2ER data.
+Cities are listed by apartment rent, from highest to lowest.

 Data courtesy of the Council for Community and Economic Research (C2ER) Cost of Living Index, the U.S. Bureau of Labor Statistics and the U.S. Census Bureau.
 Cities are listed by apartment rent, from highest to lowest.

 - Metro population: 2,353,538